-A column rotated 90 degree and is offset by the width of an endwall girt.
+A Column rotated 90 degree to the End Rafter and is offset from the slab edge by the width of the endwall girt.

 Fly Brace

 A metal strap brace to attach to the outer web of column and or rafter to either a tophat or Z -Purlin girt and or purlin.